 You’re about to read an article about arguing.
 You may wonder why you would need to read such an article.
 Why would you need to listen to me at all?
 What makes me an authority?
 My name is Dr. Ally and I’m a Mental Health Expert.
 I combine my personal experiences and professional expertise to offer an honest perspective on what it takes to create and keep a healthy relationship, and this includes communication.
 I married my best friend two-and-a-half years ago, and I’ve worked hard to make myself a person worth spending time with.
 We all should.
-Going to a therapist isn’t something that everyone is comfortable with, but I hope that I can share lessons, tools, and perspective that allow you to find the deepest love possible with yourself and with potential partners.
+Going to a therapist isn’t something that everyone is comfortable with, but I hope that I can share lessons, tools, and perspective on how to argue productively and effectively that allow you to find the deepest love possible with yourself and with potential partners.

 How do YOU argue?

 We all know what an argument is and we all have different reasons for allowing ourselves to get caught up in one.
 But we may not understand why we are so susceptible to them.